 The Official Language

 The selection of Tagalog as the official national language in 1939 became somewhat controversial.
 This is because the Tagalog language was only widely spoken in the country’s capital.
 Down south, other major languages with more native speakers ruled over Tagalog.
-Because of this, the Filipino language took over from Tagalog as the national language in 1973.
+Because of this, the Filipino language took over Tagalog as the national language in 1973.

-The English language became an national language alongside Spanish (the third most spoken language) under the presidency of Ferdinand Marcos.
+The English language became a national language alongside Spanish (the third most spoken language) under the presidency of Ferdinand Marcos.
 This was further enhanced in the development of the 1987 Constitution and the National Language Institute.

 The term “Filipino” means that it is based on the existing language and other languages and encompassed all Philippine languages.
 And yes, this includes Tagalog.

 This is why some words in Cebuanos and Ilokanos, for instance, count as official Filipino words.